 Turn the traditional Potato Sack Race into a team sport by assigning one pillow case to every two people.
 Players stand together, then step the leg closest to their partner into the case, holding the edge with their inside hands.
 Ready, set, run, with three legs instead of two!

 What’s more American than baseball?
-An impromptu baseball game adds a bit of patriotic pep to any Memorial Day party.
+An impromptu baseball game adds a bit of patriotic pep to any summer party.
 Bring a tee for the kids and batter up!